Cloud Architecture Explained: A Real-World Guide for Tech Leaders

 Technical Methods: Architectural Patterns and Paradigms

-The transition from on-premises data centers to the cloud has catalyzed a shift in how software is designed.
-The choice of architectural pattern is one of the most consequential decisions in building a cloud-native application.
+The move to the cloud has forced us to rethink how we design software.
+The architectural pattern you choose is one of the most critical decisions you'll make when building a cloud-native application.

 Monolithic vs. Microservices Architecture